 This appendix summarizes the SGI Driver/Kernel Authorized Programming Interface in tabular form.
-The data structures, entry points, and kernel functions are listed alphabetically with The tables also show which functions and structures are compatible with SVR4 and which are unique to IRIX.
+The data structures, entry points, and kernel functions are listed alphabetically with cross-references to the pages where they are discussed.
+The tables also show which functions and structures are compatible with SVR4 and which are unique to IRIX.

 The tables in this appendix are based on the reference pages in volume D. The reference pages in volume D constitute the formal, engineering definition of the Driver/Kernel API.
-When discussion in this book disagrees with the contents of a reference page, the reference page takes precedence (however, any such disagreement should be reported by).
+When discussion in this book disagrees with the contents of a reference page, the reference page takes precedence (however, any such disagreement should be reported by e-mail to techpubs@sgi.com).

-- "Driver Exported Names" on page 800 tabulates the names of data and functions that a driver must export. - "Kernel Data Structures and Declarations" on page 801 tabulates the objects used in the interface. - "Kernel Functions" on page 803 tabulates the IRIX kernel services used by drivers.
+- "Driver Exported Names" on page 802 tabulates the names of data and functions that a driver must export. - "Kernel Data Structures and Declarations" on page 803 tabulates the objects used in the interface. - "Kernel Functions" on page 805 tabulates the IRIX kernel services used by drivers.